Cannabis Legalization and Regulation

 The Cannabis Act has several measures that help prevent youth from accessing cannabis.
 These include both age restrictions and restricting promotion of cannabis.

 No person may sell or provide cannabis to any person under the age of 18.
-The Act creates 2 new criminal offences, with maximum penalties of 14 years in jail, for:
+There are 2 criminal offences related to providing cannabis to youth, with maximum penalties of 14 years in jail:

 - giving or selling cannabis to youth